lee-zhg/intro-to-docker/lab1.md

 The `docker container exec` command is a way to "enter" a running container's namespaces with a new process.

-Open a new terminal.
-To open a new terminal connected to node1 using play-with-docker.com, click "Add New Instance" on the lefthand side, then ssh from node2 into node1 using the IP that is listed by 'node1  '.
+a) Open a new terminal.

+If you are using play-with-docker.com, click "Add New Instance" on the lefthand side to open a new terminal connected to node1, then ssh from node2 into node1 using the IP that is listed by 'node1  '.
 For example:

 ```sh
 [node2] (local) root@192.168.0.17 ~